ibm-cloud-docs/assistant/access-control.md

     - Platform
     - Service

     For help, see [Popular role assignments](#access-control-recommendations).
-For a description of all your options, see [Global roles](#access-control-global-roles).
+For a description of all your options, see [Understanding roles](#access-control-iam-roles).

 1.  **Optional**: Select a single resource, such as a skill or assistant, and then assign the person to the appropriate service role for the resource.

-    For a description of all your options, see [Resource access](#access-control-resource-roles).
+    For a description of your resource-level service options, see [Resource-level access roles](#access-control-resource-service-roles).

-    Repeat this step to grant the same person access to other resources in this instance.

 1. Click **Add**.